Talc as a Potential Cause of Cancer: Should You File a Talcum Powder Lawsuit?

-Johnson & Johnson Talcum Powder Lawsuit Claims and Verdicts
+Johnson & Johnson Talcum Powder Lawsuit, Claims and Settlements

 Thousands of talcum powder lawsuits have been filed claiming that using Johnson & Johnson talc products led to serious health issues.
 While the company, one of the leading suppliers of this product, says that Johnson & Johnson talcum powder is completely safe, courts have found otherwise.
 Nearly 14,000 people have filed J&J talc claims so far, with many seeking a talcum powder settlement after having been diagnosed with mesothelioma or ovarian cancer.

 Experts have been divided about the dangers of talcum powder.
 Is talcum powder safe?
 The answer is unclear.
 One study found that 75% of ovarian cancer tumors contained talc particles.
 Talc is also believed to dry out mucous membranes; the dangers of inhaling talcum powder include a higher risk of pneumonia, asthma, and respiratory failure.
 Other scientists say that there is no definitive link between talc and cancer.
 Regardless, one thing can be agreed upon: All humans should avoid exposure to asbestos.
 Since talc can potentially contain asbestos, it’s best to avoid its use.
 Luckily, this is pretty easy to do.
 There are many cornstarch-based alternatives to baby powders, and in makeup and cosmetics, talc is used in trace amounts, so it’s less likely to be dangerous.

 Talcum powder has been linked to several illnesses and adverse effects.
 The most common talcum powder side effects are: